gracelower/gracelower/README.md

 🌱 I’m currently learning: foundations of coastal engineering and development of water quality sensors

-📫 How to reach me: lowerg@uncw.edu
+📫 How to reach me: glower@unc.edu

 😄 Pronouns: she/her/hers